vinceniko/tetrust/README.md

   * Instant drops
 * Shadow piece
 * Instant drops
-* Implemented in pure Rust and ggez

 ## Potential Future Features

-For now I'm satisfied with what the I achieved considering it was a side project to try out game development and Rust, but here are future features I would add if I return to the project:
+For now I'm satisfied with what the I achieved considering it was a side project to try out game development and Rust, but here are features I would add if I return to the project:

 * State management system
   * Pause state